-Michelle of the Resistance, the only French character who speaks "English", does so by putting on the same posh accent as the RAF officers and the policeman, usually beginning the conversation with an RAF briefing-esque "listen up, chaps".
+- Michelle of the Resistance, the only French character who speaks "English", does so by putting on the same posh accent as the RAF officers and the policeman, usually beginning the conversation with an RAF briefing-esque "All right, chaps".

 Victoria: (Portuguese with a British accent) Yes, I can.

-Jack-of-All-Trades takes place on a French colony, but French characters inevitably just speak English with a silly accent.
-One could conceivably justify this as characters speaking English for the benefit of the American and English leads, but the trope is in force even during scenes where every character is French.
+- Jack-of-All-Trades takes place on a French colony, but French characters inevitably just speak English with a silly accent.
+They could possible be speaking English for the benefit of the American and English leads, but they speak the same way even when every character present is French.

 Stand Up Comedy